-Forthcoming book tentatively entitled Creole Son: An Adoptive Mother’s Story of Nurture and Nature.
+Forthcoming book tentatively entitled Creole Son: An Adoptive Mother Untangles Nature and Nurture.
 This book will combine personal narrative with analysis of science and social science research.

 Psychology Today Blogs including “Adoption Can Create a Different Kind of Family” and others.

 Huffington Post Blogs including “Genetics and Adoption: Implications for Adoptive Parents” and others.

 Guest Blog on Psychology Today, “Challenges of Single Adoptive Parenting,”